-The Historian General is responsible for the collection, preservation and retention of historical materials deemed within the scope of the objectives of the National Society.
-He is also responsible for periodically writing an update of the history of the National Society.
-In addition, when called upon to do so, he shall provide assistance to the Museum Committee.
+The Historian General, in coordination with the Executive Director, is responsible for the administration of the Thomas Jefferson Bond, Jr. Memorial Photographic Contest.
+Working with the SAR Magazine Editor and the Chairman of the Historic Sites and Celebrations Committee they are responsible for judging the contest and selecting the winning photograph.
+The Historian General, working with the Museum Committee, is responsible for the collection, preservation, and retention of historical materials deemed within the scope of the objectives of the National Society.
+He is also responsible for periodically writing an update to the history of the National Society.